sishar4/salido-ios-challenge/README.md

 	- If the user returns to this screen after traveling to a different screen, the search query, results, and filters should be in the same state that they were left in.
 3. Upon selecting an item from the list, the user should be taken to an item detail screen.
 	- The item detail screen should display an image of the item and the item's name
-	- The item detail screen should display the item's description as returned from the API, as well as any directions for creating the cocktail.
+	- The item detail screen should display the item's description as returned from the API.
 	- The item detail screen should allow the user to add the item to their shopping cart and set the quantity.

 4. Upon moving to the shopping cart screen, the user should be shown a list of items that were selected.